A Friend for Life

-"A Friend for Life" is a song by British singer-songwriter Steve Harley, which was released by Intrinsic Records in 2001 as a non-album single.
-The song was written by Harley and former Cockney Rebel guitarist Jim Cregan, and produced by Cregan.
+"A Friend for Life" is a song by British singer-songwriter Steve Harley, released by Intrinsic Records on 30 April 2001 as a non-album single.
+The song was written by Harley and former Cockney Rebel guitarist Jim Cregan, and was produced by Cregan.
 Harley's first release of new material since his 1996 album Poetic Justice, "A Friend for Life" was later included on Steve Harley & Cockney Rebel's sixth studio album The Quality of Mercy (2005).

 Harley originally offered "A Friend for Life" to British singer Rod Stewart in 2000.
 The singer declined to record the song, but later included a version on his twenty-ninth studio album Another Country (2015).

 Writing and recording

 "A Friend for Life" was written during Harley's stay with Cregan at his home in Los Angeles during 2000.
 Harley wrote the song's lyrics on his return flight back to the UK.
 In 2015, he recalled, "I was in Los Angeles, staying at Jim's (then) house.
 We wrote most days and that tune came from one lazy afternoon's messing about.
 I wrote the entire lyric on the flight home."
 Later in the year, Harley recorded the song at friend and songwriter Mike Batt's home studio, with Cregan as the producer.
 Batt arranged and conducted the string quartet and also played keyboards on the track.
 The recording of "A Friend for Life" inspired Batt to record extensively at his home and most of Katie Melua's recordings have since been made there.